 Manuscript Formatting & Style

-All pages, beginning with the title page, should be numbered in the bottom right hand corner with no period following the number.
+All pages, beginning with the second page, should be numbered in the bottom right hand corner with no period following the number, as per the template.

 Manuscript headings should adhere to the following format:

 Tertiary heading (sentence case, bold)

 4th heading (sentence case, underlined)

 The format of all headings and text is found in the defined styles of the template.

 Nouns and collective terms should be written in small letters (seals, beaked whales, monodontids).

 Hyphens can be used for terms (e.g. strap‑toothed whale, short‑snouted spinner dolphin), but should not be used for words at the end of lines.